Rigorous Function Calculi in Ariadne: Conceptual foundations

 It should be noted that a conversion is \emph{safe} if, and only if, the corresponding mathematical types can be converted and the information is weaker.
 Hence an exact element of $\R$ can be safely converted to a validated element of $\R_>$, but an exact element of $\R_>$ should not be converted to a validated element of $\R$ i.e. an interval (though the conversion could in principle return an interval $[-\infty,\ol{x}]$).

-It is sometimes useful to convert an approximate object to an exact object (for example, in preconditioning an iterative validated algorithm); in this case the conversion requires an explicit cast.
+It is sometimes useful to convert an approximate object to an exact object.
+In this case the conversion requires an explicit \texttt{cast\_exact}, and it is the responsibility of the user to ensure that the resulting computation is rigorous.
+An example is using an approximate matrix inverse $\widetilde{A^{-1}}$ as a preconditioner $P$ in solving the linear system $PAx = Pb$.